-We’re delighted to be part of your special day and want to make sure your ceremony is not only a memorable celebration, but unique and personal to you both.
+We are delighted to be part of your special day and want to make sure your ceremony is not only a memorable celebration, but unique and personal to you both.

-To make sure everything goes ahead on time and without any hitches, there are a number steps to consider when planning your big day.
+To make sure everything goes ahead on time and without any hitches, there are a number of steps to consider when planning your big day.

 Types of Ceremony